 - Symmetry, skin appearance, point direction, rashes, ulceration etc.

-- Ask patient about any predisposing factors, family history.
+- Ask client about any predisposing factors, family history.

 Family History Assessment: BALD CHASM

-Family history plays a large role in a patient’s health.
-Family history can identify diseases the patient is at risk for, chronic illnesses, and diseases that may have been genetically inherited.
+Family history plays a large role in a client’s health.
+Family history can identify diseases the client is at risk for, chronic illnesses, and diseases that may have been genetically inherited.
 The following disorders have found to be strongly correlated with a family history of the diseases and should be screened for regularly if a family history is present.